 Find local events you can attend by searching Juneteenth and the name of your town in a search engine or Facebook.
 A Springfield search yielded many exciting options for participation.
 If you have little experience in Black spaces you might feel awkward or uncomfortable, but that is not a reason not to go!
 Be humble, observant, and respectful of others at the event.
 Spend more time listening than talking.
 Feel what it feels like to be a minority.
 If you go with family or friends, your common experience will be good ground for honest discussion later about how you felt and where it might lead you to personal transformation.

-It’s true that you are not responsible for the existence of institutionalized racial oppression.
-It’s also true that you, and every other white person in the United States, are responsible to help dismantle it.
-If you’ve not given much thought to your own white privilege, or you’ve resisted doing so and are ready to change, an excellent resource for you is a book by educator and transformation specialist Kathy Obear, Ed.
+It’s true that people living today are not responsible for the existence of institutionalized racial oppression.
+It’s also true that you that we still have a responsibility to ourselves and our communities to help dismantle it.
+For white people who’ve not given much thought to how to do this, an excellent resource for you is a book by educator and transformation specialist Kathy Obear, Ed.
 D. …But I’m Not Racist!
 Tools for Well-Meaning Whites.
 It is available as a free download at Dr. Obear’s website.
 Dr. Obear is currently working with the Leadership Conference of Women Religious (LCWR) on their own desire to become an antiracist institution.

 On June 19, 1865, news of the Emancipation Proclamation finally reached enslaved peoples in Texas.
 The purpose of that document has yet to be fully realized.
 You can help by becoming knowledgeable about Juneteenth and the racist history of our nation, going outside your comfort zone to experience the world of the descendants of slavery, and committing to be the change in your corner of the world.
 By doing so, you are doing nothing less than responding to the call of the Gospel to assure the full social equality and participation of every citizen, all children of God.